Forging The Next-Generation Drugstore

 We look at how strong the Net Promoter Score is [a measure of a customer’s willingness to recommend a new product or service].
 Second thing is, if someone really had a great experience and a high Net Promoter Score, then they actually need to use it again.
 So, looking at repeat usage, repeat usage rates, and repeat usage frequency is really important.

-You have been quoted as saying 30 percent of CVS shoppers have downloaded and use your digital tools – how does that compare to industry benchmarks?
+You have been quoted as saying 30% of CVS shoppers have downloaded and use your digital tools—how does that compare to industry benchmarks?

 We’re at about one-third of CVS retail customers using one or more of our tools.
-As we think about how high is high, I first look within CVS and we have our specialty pharmacy business where there are patients with rare diseases and that number is closer to 50 percent – those are patients with very complicated needs and they’ve adopted the tools even more so.
-There are industries out there – banking is a good example – where utilization of digital toolsets is well over 60 percent.
+As we think about how high is high, I first look within CVS and we have our specialty pharmacy business where there are patients with rare diseases and that number is closer to 50%—those are patients with very complicated needs and they’ve adopted the tools even more so.
+There are industries out there—banking is a good example—where utilization of digital tool sets is well over 60%.

 What are some insights for other businesses for building productive digital partnerships?